Global19-atlassian-net/iODKbook2/AlgLin/source/primer_geometry-of-eqns-stat.rst

            comp % (3, L[2][0],L[2][1],L[2][2]) + ' $\\ =\\ $ ' +\
            clmn %    (L[3][0],L[3][1],L[3][2])))

-The function has to be called with a list of equations as argument:
+The function has to be called with a list of equations as the argument:

 .. sagecellserver::